Tips for Transitioning Your Child’s Routine

 Tips for Transitioning Your Child’s Routine - Little Spurs Autism Centers

 The holidays are a magical time filled with exciting activities, friends and family, and for many; a disturbed routine.
 Children with autism tend to rely on routines to feel secure, and many families spend time carefully curating a schedule for their children because of this.
-It is important to gently transition back into a more structured daily schedule, whether your child is returning to school after the break, resuming ABA therapy sessions, or settling back to therapy sessions, or at-home routines, here are some tips to make the process a little smoother.
+After the holidays, it’s important to gently transition back into a more structured routine.
+Whether your child is returning to school, going back to therapy sessions, or adjusting at home, these tips can help smooth the process, and align well with strategies often used in ABA therapy autism treatment.

 Begin by introducing small changes a few days before the routine officially begins.
 You can do this by: